collabnix/dockerlabs/play-with-kubernetes/README.md

 This will open up an easy to understand PWK tool which displays instances on the left hand side while terminal at the right hand side.
 Click on "Add Instance" to create your first K8s instance.

-## Getting Started with Docker Swarm
+## Getting Started with Multi-Node Kubernetes Swarm

 To get started with Multi-Node Kubernetes Cluster, you can use "Play with Kubernetes", shortly called PWK.
 It's free of cost and open for all.
 You get maximum of 5 instances of Linux system to play around with K8s cluster.